shamsheermuhamed/IIHT-training/README.md

 Ques.23.
-Fetch all the employees who are not working on any project.
+Fetch all the employees who are not working on any project. select empid from employeesalary where project not in ('P1','P2');

 Ques.24.
-Write an SQL query to fetch employee names having a salary greater than or equal to 5000 and less than or equal to 10000.
+Write an SQL query to fetch employee names having a salary greater than or equal to 5000 and less than or equal to 10000. select fullname from employeesalary where salary between 5000 and 10000;

 Ques.25.
-Write an SQL query to find the current date-time.
+Write an SQL query to find the current date-time. select current_timestamp();

 Ques.26.
-Write an SQL query to fetch all the Employee details from the EmployeeDetails table who joined in the Year 2020.
+Write an SQL query to fetch all the Employee details from the EmployeeDetails table who joined in the Year 2020. select empid from employeedetails where year(dateofjoining)= 2020;

 Ques.27.
-Write an SQL query to fetch all employee records from the EmployeeDetails table who have a salary record in the EmployeeSalary table.
+Write an SQL query to fetch all employee records from the EmployeeDetails table who have a salary record in the EmployeeSalary table. select employeedetails.empid, employeesalary.empid from employeedetails left join employeesalary on employeedetails.empid = EmployeeSalary.empid;

 Ques.28.
-Write an SQL query to fetch the project-wise count of employees sorted by project’s count in descending order.
+Write an SQL query to fetch the project-wise count of employees sorted by project’s count in descending order. select distinct project,count(distinct project) from employeesalary order by count(distinct project) desc;

 Ques.29.
 Write a query to fetch employee names and salary records.
 Display the employee details even if the salary record is not present for the employee.